Bliss (2021 film)

 Bliss is a 2021 American drama film written and directed by Mike Cahill.
 It stars Owen Wilson and Salma Hayek, and follows a middle-aged man (Wilson), recently divorced and estranged, who suffers a psychotic break when he is fired from an unhappy job.
 Befriended by a homeless woman (Hayek), he gradually falls deeper into what appears to be drug addiction.
 He struggles to discern reality from fantasy.
-The viewer is left to question whether he is actually caught up in a layer-upon-layer simulation or whether he is experiencing drug-induced psychosis.

-The film initially aims to portray Wilson's character as an overworked divorced dreamer, lost and confused, while keeping a strained relationship with his adult children.
-It then evolves into an emotionally frenetic psychological storyline, where the viewer is drawn along with the characters and left to decide what is "real" and what may be a simulated reality.
 It was released on February 5, 2021, on Amazon Prime Video, and received mostly negative reviews from critics, who compared it unfavorably to The Matrix.

 Plot

 Greg Wittle spends his work hours daydreaming and drawing.
 After he is called to his boss's office, forgetting his wallet on his desk, Greg's wallet glitches out.
 Greg discovers his medication cannot be refilled without a doctor represcribing it.
 After he is fired, he accidentally kills his boss and conceals the body before leaving the office for the bar across the street.

 In the bar, he meets Isabel, who appears to know what he has done.
 She speaks about having created this world with unintended consequences.
 In exchange for doing her a favor, she telekinetically makes Greg's boss's death look like a suicide.
-After they leave the bar a walking woman appears from nowhere multiple times.
+After they leave the bar, a walking woman appears from nowhere multiple times.
 After Isabel sells Greg's cell phone, she takes him to a tented area.
-There she offers him yellow crystals and teaches him how to manipulate the world telekinetically.
+There, she offers him yellow crystals and teaches him how to manipulate the world telekinetically.

 After an altercation at a roller rink in which he and Isabel telekinetically trip a bully, he watches police arrest the bully, only to discover himself in the back of the squad car.
 Greg is released and his daughter Emily searches for him.

 While Isabel gets more crystals, Emily spots Greg on the street and attempts to rescue him.
 She gives him her phone number and asks him to call her.
-One day he wakes up in Isabel's tent and finds her absent but sees his drawings out and tacked up.
+One day, he wakes up in Isabel's tent and finds her absent but sees his drawings out and tacked up.
 Greg finds Emily's phone number and calls her, but gets the answering machine.
 When he returns, Isabel is there, upset that he called Emily, asserting she is not real.
 Isabel decides she needs to prove what reality is to him.
 She plans to eject them both out of this "false" world using blue crystals.